rloterh/Calculator/README.md

-# Calculator - Project Setup (Microverse React Module)
+# Calculator - M2.
+Add Components (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the first branch of the calculator project.
-It covers setting up of react project structure, adding necessary node dependendies and deploying the app to [heroku](https://www.heroku.com).
+This is the second branch of the calculator project.
+It covers adding various components of the calculator such as buttons and displays.

 ## Library Directory 📙